-This is my interpretation of the Chinese eggplant.
+This recipe is my interpretation of Chinese eggplant with an incredible garlic sauce.

 In this Article